chehanr/ALevelDump/README.md

 ### Prerequisites:

  - Run `pip install -r "requirements.txt"`
- - Have Selenium WebDriver in ENV or Path.
+ - Have Selenium WebDriver (PhantomJS) in ENV or Path.